Original Issuance Date: December 10, 1985

 This policy sets forth the rights and responsibilities of UW System institutions and the faculty, staff and students with respect to rights in, and disclosure of, inventions discovered in connection with or related to their university duties.

-Invention: Any discovery which is or may be patentable or otherwise protectable under Title 35 of the United States Code, or any novel variety of plant protectable under the Plant Variety Protection Act of 1970.
+Invention: Any discovery, technology or innovation which is or may be patentable or otherwise protectable under US intellectual property laws, including Title 35 of the United States Code, or any novel variety of plant protectable under the Plant Variety Protection Act of 1970.

 Intellectual Property Management Organization (IPMO): A non-profit organization that has been authorized by the President of the UW System, or designee, to hold title to inventions discovered in the course of university research, to secure patent or other appropriate protection for inventions, and to license inventions for the benefit of the public.
 The following are the designated IPMOs that have been approved for UW System institutions: